testing-library/react-testing-library/README.md

 // __tests__/fetch.js
 import React from 'react'
 import {render, fireEvent, cleanup, waitForElement} from 'react-testing-library'
-// this add custom jest matchers from jest-dom import 'jest-dom/extend-expect' import axiosMock from 'axios' // the mock lives in a __mocks__ directory import Fetch from '../fetch' // see the tests for a full implementation
+// this adds custom jest matchers from jest-dom import 'jest-dom/extend-expect' import axiosMock from 'axios' // the mock lives in a __mocks__ directory import Fetch from '../fetch' // see the tests for a full implementation